mdmjunior/AutoM8/README.md

 # AutoM8
-Bash stuff to automate Linux Server Install
+Bash script to automate Linux Workstation and Server Install